Communio-Templorum/bylaws/Articles-of-Incorporation.md

 	Minister in a reasonable time prior to the meeting as set in the Bylaws.

 * [ ] Add rules and regulations pursuant to [NC Statutes Chapter 55A, Article 8](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_8.pdf)

+## 5. Cultic Priesthood

+The Cultic Priesthood shall be organized into Orders, each recognized by the Board of Directors and each head by a Flamen selected from their ranks.

+Each Order shall keep their own bylaws and determine the qualifications and duties for their ranks of Sacerdos, Pontifex, and Flamen.

+The Flamines shall gather themselves together from time to time as the Collegium Flaminum for the election of Board of Directors and other business as they see fit.

+## 6. Ministerial Priesthood

+The Active Members of the Corporation shall organize themselves into Curiae.
+Each Curia shall be led by an ordained Minister or Magister of the Ministerial Priesthood, the selection of such shall be determined by the Curia to best suit their needs.

+The voting members of each Curiae shall be composed of Patres Familias.

+To qualify for ordination as a Minister, an Active Member must complete the appropriate program of study to earn a Theologiae Baccalaureate degree from a college or university accredited by the Corporation.
+To qualify for ordination as a Magister, a Minister must receive the licensure necessary to work as a professional counselor in their locality.

 ## 7. Officers